Vaccine Exemptions

 Email the Vaccine Preventable Disease Program

-When all the information has been received, Niagara Region Public Health will apply the exemption to your child's immunization record.
+When all the information has been received and confirmed by Niagara Region Public Health to be complete, accurate and valid, the exemption will be applied to your child's immunization record.
 For children attending school, this means they will no longer risk suspension.

 If all the information has not been received, Niagara Region Public Health will contact you.
 This may be in the form of a mailed letter (for example, an Immunization Reminder Notice or an Order for Suspension from Attendance at School), phone call or email.